Australian Universities Accord Panel

 Professor Barney Glover AO (Member)

-In addition, he is a member of the Australian Government’s University Foreign Interference Taskforce Steering Group, and Lead Vice-Chancellor (Corporate) for Universities Australia.
+In addition, he is a member of the Australian Government’s University Foreign Interference Taskforce Steering Group.

 Professor Glover is an Officer of the Order of Australia (AO), a Fellow of the Academy of Technological Sciences and Engineering (ATSE), a Fellow of the Royal Society of NSW (FRSN), and a Member of the Australian Institute of Company Directors (MAICD).